charles-bernard/mage/vignettes/mage-overview.md

 # Tutorial Presentation

 This tutorial provides a quick overview of the different features this package can offer.
-It shows how to compute the strength of the associations of each unique pair of gene from a gene expression matrix, how to characterize them and more essentially how to make the most of the variety of the `mage` functions to cluster the significant associations based on the type of their relationships *(i.e linear correlation, non-coexistence, sinusoids ...)*
+It shows how to compute the association strength for each unique pair of genes that can be composed from a gene expression matrix, how to characterize them and more essentially how to make the most of the variety of the `mage` functions to cluster the significant associations based on the type of their relationships *(i.e linear correlation, non-coexistence, sinusoids ...)*.

 In a near future, this tutorial will include a series of post-hoc analyses to explain how the standard output from mage can be used to extract meaningful informations from a biological point of view ...

 # Setup

-The first step it to load the mage R package as well as the toy dataset that will be used for this tutorial.
+The first step is to load the mage R package as well as the toy dataset that will be used for this tutorial.
 The dataset is a gene expression matrix (raw count) used by the Seurat R package as canonical input for the code examples.
 It is composed of 80 cells for 230 genes.